MellonScholarlyCommunication/Linked-Data-Notification-Agent/Readme.md

 ### Configuration options
 ```
 {
-  auth?: any,         // Only for javascript!
-A custom auth object can be passed.
-  username?: string,  // Solid username.
-Used for authentication in node.
-  password?: string,  // Solid password.
-Used for authentication in node.
+  auth?: any,         // The application should authenticate itself to an identity provider.
-  idp?: string,       // Solid Identity Provider.
-Used for authentication in node and browser.
+  idp?: string,       // The Identity Provider id.
-  popup?: string,     // The URL of the login popup.
-Used for authentication in browser.
+  port?: string,      // The port on which the solid authentication service is hosted locally.
   sender?: string,    // The default sender added to notifications.
   format?: string,    // The format of all output data.
 Must be an RDF format.
   verbose?: boolean,  // Write logs to command line.